-Passivhaus buildings provide a high level of occupant comfort, while using very little energy for heating and cooling.
-The ‘Fabric First’ approach will achieve a premium standard of construction, superb comfort and low running costs.
+Passivhaus buildings provide a high level of occupant comfort, while using very little energy.
+The ‘Fabric First’ approach will achieve a premium standard of construction, superb comfort, a quiet and calm space, even temperatures throughout and low running costs.

-A Passivhaus will be built with meticulous attention to detail; rigorous design and high quality construction.
+A Passivhaus is built with meticulous attention to detail; rigorous design, high-quality construction and quality scrutinised components.
 These principles have been developed by the Passivhaus Institute in Germany and can be certified through an exacting quality assurance process.

-Passivhaus is a ‘Performance Standard’ is not necessarily a design style, and therefore can work with any design the client may desire, including traditional or contemporary designs.
+Passivhaus is a ‘Performance Standard’ and therefore can work with traditional or contemporary designs, either residential or commercial.

 Advantages of Passivhaus: